best-practice-and-impact/qa-of-code-guidance/book/data.md

 ## Documenting data

-Without documentation, it is difficult to understand and work with new dataset.
+Without documentation, it is difficult to understand and work with a new dataset.

 For our analysis, we should be able to quickly grasp:
-* What data is available to us?
+* What data are available to us?
-* How was this data collected or generated?
+* How were these data collected or generated?
-* How is this data represented?
+* How are these data represented?
-* Has this data been validated or manipulated?
+* Have these data been validated or manipulated?
 * How am I ethically and legally permitted to use the data?

 This information should be created by data providers and analysts, in the form of documentation.